 Do I have right as a grandparent?

-No, you are not automatically entitled to your grandkids.
+No, you are not automatically entitled to your grandchildren.
 However, the family court recognises the significance of grandparents in the lives of their grandchildren.
-The court will approve authorization if you have a relationship with them and there is no history of abuse, violence, or neglect.
+The court will approve authorisation if you have a relationship with them and there is no history of abuse, violence, or neglect.
 Here’s how everything works

 2.Application for C100